 Both languages share the interpretation that subclasses may narrow down restrictions declared at their superclasses.
 Likewise, any restriction defined in superclasses must also apply to subclasses.

-OWL has the concept of rdfs:domain
+OWL has the concept of rdfs:domain which can be used to infer

 class membership from the presence of properties at an instance.